space55/nrcc-site/content/_index.md

 Feel free to email the Board at board @ nrcc.coop.

-Members are given access to the NRCC mailing list and Slack for general discussion and questions.
+Members are given access to the NRCC mailing list and Discord for general discussion and questions.